Reporting Services Configuration Manager (Native Mode)

 You must have permission to create databases on the SQL Server Database Engine used to host the report server database.

 Windows Management Instrumentation (WMI) service must be enabled and running on any report server you are configuring.
 The Reporting Services Configuration Manager uses the report server WMI provider to connect to local and remote report servers.
 If you are configuring a remote report server, the computer must allow remote WMI access.
 For more information, see Configure a Report Server for Remote Administration.

 Before you can connect to and configure a remote report server instance, you must enable remote Windows Management Instrumentation (WMI) calls to pass through Windows Firewall.
-For more information, see Configure a Report Server for Remote Administration in SQL Server Books Online.
+For more information, see Configure a Report Server for Remote Administration.